water-splitting-group/o2_h2_reactor/README.md

 This repository contains original data and analysis code for "Simultaneous in situ oxygen and hydrogen detection during photocatalytic water splitting".

-The publication (open access) is available Link and you can directly access the PDF file Link.

 `documents` contains manuscript and supporting information.

 `experimental_data` contains experimental data, both from photocatalytic experiments, and photocatalyst characterization.